Weak Convergence Of Tamed Exponential Integrators for Stochastic Differential Equations: Setting and Main Results

 The taming function $\alpha(\Dt,y)$ is assumed to satisfy for all $y\in \mathbb{R}^d$ and $\Dt>0$

 where $C>0$ is a constant independent of $\Dt$.
 The typical form of taming (e.g. \cite{hutzenthaler2012,sabanis2013note}) is to take $\alpha(\Dt,y)=(1+\Dt \|F(y)\|^p)^{-1}$, so that with $p=1$

 Strong convergence of \eqref{eq:tamed_EI0} with \eqref{eq:tmterm} and $g_i\equiv 0$ was considered in \cite{tamedGBM} and the efficiency of the method was illustrated numerically.
 If we take $\alpha(t,y) \equiv 1$, so that $\Ft=F$ in \eqref{eq:tamed_EI0}, then we obtain one of the methods in \cite{utkuLord} (proved to be strongly convergent with order 1/2 under global Lipschitz assumptions).
 Further it was shown the method is highly efficient for SDE's with dominant linear terms and, by a homotopy approach, is competitive when applied to highly non-linear forms of \eqref{eq:EqAFB}.
-Note that it is clear from \eqref{eq:EqAFB} that taking $B_i=0$ and $A=B_i=0$ we recover from \eqref{eq:tamed_EI0} the exponential tamed and the standard tamed methods respectively.
+Note that it is clear from \eqref{eq:EqAFB} that taking $B_i=0$ and $A=B_i=0$ (or incorporating these terms into the nonlinearities) we recover from \eqref{eq:tamed_EI0} the exponential tamed and the standard tamed methods respectively.

 Before we state our main results we give an integral representation of the continuous version of the numerical method.
-Let us define continuous the extension of numerical solution $\Yt$ for $t\in[t_n ,t_{n+1}]$ by
+Let us define the continuous extension of numerical solution $\Yt$ for $t\in[t_n ,t_{n+1}]$ by

 Then it is clear that $Y_n^N=\Yht$ for $t_n \leq t < t_{n+1}$. \begin{lemma} Let $ \bar{Y}_t$ be the interpolated continuous version in \eqref{eq:ctsIntegral} of the numerical solution given in \eqref{eq:tamed_EI0}.
 Then the differential for this solution is given by